SciML/NonlinearSolve.jl/docs/src/tutorials/large_systems.md

 and `u` and call `jacobian_sparsity` on our function with the example arguments, and it will kick out a sparse matrix with our pattern, that we can turn into our `jac_prototype`.

+!!! tip

+    Alternatively you can use the `SparseConnectivityTracer.jl` package to automatically generate a sparse Jacobian.

 ```@example ill_conditioned_nlprob
 using Symbolics

 du0 = copy(u0)
 jac_sparsity = Symbolics.jacobian_sparsity(
     (du, u) -> brusselator_2d_loop(du, u, p), du0, u0)